-I authorize the financial professional assigned to my account to have access to my account and act on my behalf with respect to my account.
+I certify, under penalty of perjury, that my Social Security number is correct and authorize the financial professional assigned to my account to have access to my account and to act on my behalf with respect to my account.
 If applicable, I acknowledge that I have received and read a copy of my financial professional's SEC Form CRS.
-I understand that to comply with federal regulations, information provided on this application will be used to verify my identity.
+I understand that, to comply with federal regulations, information provided on this application will be used to verify my identity.
 For example, my identity may be verified through the use of a database maintained by a third party.
-If CB&T is unable to verify my identity, I understand it may need to take action, possibly including closing my account and redeeming the shares at the current market price, and that such action may have tax consequences, including a tax penalty.
+If CB&T is unable to verify my identity, I understand that CB&T may need to take action, possibly including closing my account and redeeming the shares at the current market price, and that such action may have tax consequences, including a tax penalty.
+I understand that CB&T reserves the right to require original documents or original certification of documents.

 If this document is signed electronically, I consent to be legally bound by this document and subsequent terms governing it.
-The electronic copy of this document should be considered equivalent to a printed form in that it is the true, complete, valid, authentic and enforceable record of the document, admissible in judicial or administrative proceedings.
+The electronically signed copy of this document should be considered equivalent to a printed form in that it is the true, complete, valid, authentic and enforceable record of the document, admissible in judicial or administrative proceedings.
 I agree not to contest the admissibility or enforceability of the electronically stored copy of this document.
 A copy of this document will be made available to me as required.